Nucleus and Postperihelion Activity of Interstellar Object 3I/ATLAS Observed by Hubble Space Telescope: Discussion

 Here the formal uncertainty was properly propagated from the covariance matrix of the RTN nongravitational parameters provided by Horizons and the reported error in the water production rate in \citet{2025arXiv251222354C}.
-However, we emphasise that this uncertainty is likely a significant underestimate, as it does not account for the systematic uncertainty in the unknown activity collimation coefficient.
+However, this formal uncertainty is a lower limit to the true uncertainty because it neglects systematic effects.
 The maximum nucleus size permitted by the detected nongravitational acceleration occurs under a fully collimated mass-loss scenario, i.e. $\kappa = 1$, which yields $R_{\rm n} \le 1.9 \pm 0.2$ km.
-Furthermore, this size estimate should also be considered as an upper limit to the radius if it should be the case that a significant part of the measured water production is due to the sublimation of icy grains in the coma.
+Conversely, a much smaller nucleus size estimate will be inferred if $\kappa$ is much smaller, corresponding to less anisotropic mass loss.
+Furthermore, if a significant fraction of the measured water production is due to the sublimation of icy grains in the coma rather than from the nucleus surface, our size estimates inferred from the nongravitational effect should be considered as upper limits to the actual nucleus radius.
+We cannot reliably quantify the systematic uncertainties given the presently available data.

-Our inferred nucleus size estimate is notably much larger than earlier results by \citet{2025RNAAS...9..329E} and \citet{2025arXiv251218341F}, despite using the same methodology.
-We posit that earlier solutions of the nongravitational parameters were less reliable due to the shorter observed arc, where potential biases, such as tailward offsets in astrometric measurements, could be more easily absorbed into the orbital fits.
-Furthermore, the applied nongravitational force model might have been overly simplified and therefore failed to closely approximate earlier epochs when outgassing of 3I was still weak and the nongravitational effect was far less insignificant.

 In Table \ref{tab:sz_nuc_comp}, we compare our nucleus size estimates of 3I with earlier results.
-Although the nucleus extraction technique yielded results falling within the caution zone, we remain confident that our nucleus size estimate through this technique is trustworthy because of the consistency between these two independent methods.
+Our inferred nucleus radius is large compared to earlier results by \citet{2025RNAAS...9..329E} and \citet{2025arXiv251218341F}, but small compared to that of \citet{2025arXiv250921408C}, despite all three groups applying the same methodology.
+We posit that earlier solutions for the nongravitational parameters were less reliable due to the shorter observed arc, where potential biases, such as tailward offsets in astrometric measurements, could be more easily absorbed into the orbital fits.
+Furthermore, the applied nongravitational force model might have been overly simplified and therefore failed to closely approximate earlier epochs when the outgassing of 3I was still weak and the nongravitational effect was far less significant.
+For instance, at greater heliocentric distances, the nongravitational acceleration could have been arisen from outgassing of multiple species rather than solely from the dominant volatile.
+The discrepancy with \citet{2025arXiv250921408C} stems from their reliance on an early upper limit for the nongravitational acceleration, which is inconsistent with the more recent Horizons solution by nearly two orders of magnitude, and to a lesser extent from their neglect of the collimation factor, $\kappa$.